Report Brief

 • Delivery speed gets judged by cycle time.
 Ask what usually slows work: reviews, dependencies, or unclear ownership.

 • Evidence requirements keep rising.
-Expect work samples and short write-ups tied to security review.
+Expect work samples and short write-ups tied to data contract rollout.

-• Budget scrutiny rewards roles that can tie work to customer satisfaction and defend tradeoffs under limited observability.
+• Budget scrutiny rewards roles that can tie work to cycle time and defend tradeoffs under cross-team dependencies.

 Methodology & Data Sources